Rajneesh100/fireflies_n_elixir/README.md

 broadcaster process:
 ```
-  collect_fireflies_pids method only runs at the start of process and for one unit time, it will have all it's fireflies pids and then it starts the broadcating services which can be used state changing fireflies.
-  it is process which intially collects the pids of all flies during creation. after that help flies to send pings to other flies without knowing each other, each fly have this broadcaster_pid to intract with other flies via broadcaster
+collect_fireflies_pids runs once at process start to gather all fireflies pids (this process lasts only 1 unit time ), after which the process launches broadcasting services where each fly uses its broadcaster_pid to ping and interact with other flies without direct knowledge of them.
 ```
 printer process:
 ```
-    collect_fireflies_pids method only runs at the start of process and for one unit time, it will have all it's fireflies pids and then it starts the printing process
-    it is process which intially collects the pids of all flies during creation. after this is query every fly at a regular interval for printing state on terminal, each fly have this printer_pid
+collect_fireflies_pids runs once at process start to gather all fireflies pids (this process lasts only 1 unit time ), after which the process periodically queries each fly to print state on the terminal.
 ```